 Looking for a job

 Again, if you wish to stay in the city for several months, you may need to look for a job quite quickly.
-In Australian big cities, there is a lot of competition for jobs, even for the unqualified ones.
-It is thus common to look for a job for 3 to 4 weeks.
+In Australian big cities, there is some competition for jobs, even for the unqualified ones.
+It is thus common to look for a job for 2 to 3 weeks.
 If you arrived in Australia with some cash, you may start by visiting the city and the region and enjoy your first days in Australia!
+Then, it will probably be time to look for a job.
+Check the cafes, restaurants, shops, pubs in the city and suburbs.

 Get your RSA, RSG, White Card, etc